nabto/ionic-starter-nabto/README.md

 build cycles where AOT optimizations are not performed.

-With a production build (`ionic run --prod`), the startup time is optimized greatly, reducing the initial delay to an insignicant short time.
+With a production build (`ionic run --prod`), the startup time is optimized greatly, reducing the initial delay to an insignificant short time.

 ### Problems generating icons